Sanjiv-Madhavan/Sanjiv-Madhavan/README.md

 # 💫 About Me:

-I am a fullstack developer working at SAP, having extensive experience in cloud native development.
+I am a cloud-native fullstack developer working at SAP, having extensive experience in cloud native development.
 I have expertise in Golang, Kubernetes as a part of backend and Angular JS as a part of frontend development.
 Welcome to my git where I showcase my relevant projects.
 Feel free to contact me at:&ensp;
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/sanjivmadhavan/)

 Things I love other than building stuff:<br><br>┊┊┊┊╭╯╭╯┊┊┊<br>┊╱▔╭╯╭╯▔╲┊┊<br>▕╲▂▂▂▂▂▂╱▏┊<br>┊▏┈╱╲╱╲┈▕━╮<br>┊▏┈╲┈┈╱┈▕┊┃<br>┊▏┈┈╲╱┈┈▕━╯<br>┊╲▂▂▂▂▂▂╱┊┊<br><br><br>